The FAQs provide further information on Parc Cybi, Holyhead Border Control Post (BCP).

 Light spill will be contained to the Developable Area +1m only.
 Dark corridors around the perimeter of the site will be maintained.

-What measures would be introduced to improve the visuals of the area?
+What measures will be introduced to improve the visuals of the area?

 Minimising the impact of buildings on adjacent sites to the residential area to the south west was a key consideration in determining the placement and height of the buildings.
 Buildings and hardstanding will be contained to the land identified as the “Developable Area”.
 Within this area building heights will be restricted.